Following are some do's and don'ts that one should follow while writing a research paper:

 Go through the paper multiple times to make sure that there are no mistakes.
 Ensure that the correct figures have been quoted.
 Following are few checkpoints which can be cross checked:

-• Is the thesis proved with valid inputs?
+- Is the thesis proven with valid inputs?

-Step 6: Proofread your paper, make sure all the relevant references of data have been included
+Step 6: Proofread your paper, and make sure all the relevant references of data have been included

-Give a final reading to the paper ensuring that all the important information, experiments, results and conclusion has been included.
+Give a final reading of the paper, ensuring that all the important information, experiments, results, and conclusion have been included.
 Check for any grammatical, spelling and punctuation errors.
 Make sure that all the sources have been captured.
-And finally try to submit your paper before the deadline so that there is no last minute rush.
+And finally, try to submit your paper before the deadline so that there is no last-minute rush.

 Conclusion